-Either an MD or a DO can issue your recommendation.
+Either an medical doctor (MD) or a doctor of osteopathic medicine (DO) can issue your recommendation.

 You, as a medical marijuana patient, can grow your own medicine.
-A registered caregiver can also help you grow your medicine.
+A licensed provider can also help you grow your medicine.

 Be safe.
 Do not drive or operate heavy machinery under the influence.
 Do not medicate in public or on school grounds.

-A person under 18 can become a patient, but their parent or legal guardian must agree to act as the minor-patient's primary caregiver and control their use.
-There is a section of the application specifically for minor-patients.
+A person under 18 can become a patient, but their parent or legal guardian must agree to act as the minor-patient's marijuana-infused products provider and control their use.
+There is a separate application form specifically for minor-patients.

-The state maintains a confidential list of patients and caregivers with patient ID cards.
+The state maintains a confidential list of personss with patient ID cards.
 Only the Montana department of health and human services and state and local law enforcement agencies may access the list.
 Law enforcement may only access the list to verify a person's patient status.

 The law does not address whether you can be evicted because you are using medical marijuana, even if you have only the amount of medical marijuana allowed by law.
 Nor does the law directly address a patient living in subsidized housing.